-If you, your child or your teenager are quietly distressed and struggle with anxiety, low self-esteem, trauma or any other psychological issues, finding a space to take your concerns where you can have focused attention on you and your needs is a huge relief.
+If you, your child or your teenager are quietly distressed and struggle with anxiety, anger, low self-esteem or any other emotional difficulties, finding a space to take your concerns where you can have focused attention on you and your needs is a huge relief.

-My aim is to connect with you and your child, hear your story and provide a supportive space where you and your child feel heard and understood.
+My aim is to connect with you and your child, hear your story and provide a supportive space where you both feel heard and understood.
+We will work together toward empowering you and helping you find your emotional strength.

 My practice is inclusive and welcome people of all nationalities, ethnicities, religious affiliations, sexual orientation, gender identity and ages.